-1. To consider and adopt the audited Financial Statements of the Company for the year ended 31st March, 2022 including the Reports of the Board of Directors and Auditors thereon and in this respect to consider and if thought fit, to pass the following resolution as an Ordinary Resolution:
+1. To consider and adopt the audited Financial Statements of the Company for the year ended 31st March, 2023 including the Reports of the Board of Directors and Auditors thereon and in this respect to consider and if thought fit, to pass the following resolution as an Ordinary Resolution:

-"RESOLVED THAT the audited Financial Statements of the Company for the year ended 31st March, 2022, including the Balance Sheet as at that date and the Statement of Profit and Loss Account and the Cash Flow Statement for the year ended on that date together with the Reports of the Directors and Auditors thereon as laid before this Meeting be and are hereby approved and adopted."
+"RESOLVED THAT the audited Financial Statements of the Company for the year ended 31st March, 2023, including the Balance Sheet as at that date and the Statement of Profit and Loss Account and the Cash Flow Statement for the year ended on that date together with the Reports of the Directors and Auditors thereon as laid before this Meeting be and are hereby approved and adopted."

-2. To declare dividend on equity shares for the financial year ended 31st March, 2022 and in this respect to consider and if thought fit, to pass, the following resolution as an Ordinary Resolution:
+2. To confirm the interim dividend of ₹100 per equity share of ₹10 each of the Company and consider the same as final dividend for the financial year ended 31st March, 2023, and in this respect to consider and if thought fit, to pass the following resolution as an Ordinary Resolution: